-Asian shares track Wall Street decline on hot economic data
+World shares mixed after latest Wall St retreat

 Expectations for a firmer Fed have caused yields in the Treasury market to shoot higher this month, and they climbed further Friday.

-The yield on the 10-year Treasury was steady at 3.94%, up from 3.89% late Thursday.
+The yield on the 10-year Treasury rose to 3.96%, up from 3.89% late Thursday.
 It helps set rates for mortgages and other important loans.
 The two-year yield, which moves more on expectations for the Fed, rose to 4.79% from 4.71% and is near its highest level since 2007.

-In other trading Monday, U.S. benchmark crude oil lost 48 cents to $75.84 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Monday, U.S. benchmark crude oil rose 38 cents to $76.70 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 93 cents to $76.32 per barrel on Friday.
-Brent crude oil, the pricing basis for international trading, shed 57 cents to $82.25 per barrel.
+Brent crude oil, the pricing basis for international trading, shed 34 cents to $83.16 per barrel.